perlaescano/fullstack-crud-app/README.md

 - [ ] Write a route to add a new course

-UI (React )
-- [ ] Write a component to display a form for adding a new instructor that contains inputs for at least the name and address.
-- [ ] Display this component EITHER as part of the all-instructors view, or as its own view
- - [ ] Submitting the form with a valid name/address should:
-- [ ] Make a request that causes the new instructor to be persisted in the database
-- [ ] Add the new instructor to the list of instructors without needing to refresh the page

-- [ ] Write a component to display a form for adding a new course that contains inputs for at least first name, last name and email
-- [ ] Display this component EITHER as part of the all-courses view, or as its own view
- - [ ] Submitting the form with a valid first name/last name/email should:
-- [ ] Make a request that causes the new course to be persisted in the database
-- [ ] Add the new course to the list of courses without needing to refresh the page

-Removing a instructor and Removing a course

 API (Express, Sequelize)
 - [x] Write a route to remove a instructor (based on its id)
 - [x] Write a route to remove a course (based on their id)

-UI (React)
-- [ ] In the all-instructors view, include an `X` button next to each instructor
-- [ ] Clicking the `X` button should:
-- [ ] Make a request that causes that instructor to be removed from database
-- [ ] Remove the instructor from the list of instructors without needing to refresh the page
-- [ ] In the all-courses view, include an `X` button next to each course
-- [ ] Clicking the `X` button should:
-- [ ] Make a request that causes that course to be removed from database
-- [ ] Remove the course from the list of courses without needing to refresh the page